 Upon implementation, data revealed that Limestone had its lowest compliance rates during the “entry/before contacting a patient” moments.
 This information helped the facility target staff education efforts around this phase of hand hygiene.
 Additionally, staff discovered that the environmental services department experienced a significant rate of cross-contamination due to inappropriate personal protective equipment (PPE) use.
 Data from the new system enabled staff to investigate the situation, identify the user and barrier to compliance, and provide one-on-one education.

-The infection preventionist for Limestone researched several products before selecting an electronic monitoring system, in addition to creating a control group of staff from each clinical department to review an on-site demonstration and offer feedback.
+The infection preventionist researched several products before selecting an electronic monitoring system.
+Part of the selection process included representatives of staff from each clinical department.
+The group participated in on-site demonstrations and were encouraged to offer feedback, which increased staff buy-in.
 Tunnell ultimately settled on a system because of its ease-of-use, cloud-based information storage, and inability to “cheat the system.”
 For example, an employee cannot falsify wearing their badge because the system identifies a target number of hand hygiene opportunities (HHO) based on job and department for each shift, so missed HHO targets or high rates of HHO exceptions are a red flag and generate a report for review and individual follow-up.

-TMF Health Quality Institute, the Centers for Medicare & Medicaid’s Health Quality Improvement Contractor working with Limestone Medical Center, assisted Tunnell during this process by providing topic-specific data, one-on-one coaching on quality improvement best practices, and recommendations for effective presentations to stakeholders and decision-makers, specifically physician leadership and the hospital’s board of directors.
+TMF assisted Tunnell during this process by providing topic-specific data, one-on-one coaching on quality improvement best practices, and recommendations for effective presentations to stakeholders and decision-makers, specifically physician leadership and the hospital’s board of directors.

 According to Tunnell, the facility is currently in the initial phase of monitoring system implementation, which consists of comparing the hours logged by the badge to the billing hours for each employee – an important measure of work flow integration and staff compliance with the program.
 In the next phase, Limestone will monitor user compliance within each facility department and recognize employees for meeting or exceeding compliance goals as positive reinforcement.
 The facility will also continue to monitor cross-contamination percentages in order to reduce potential HAIs related to improper practices.